neurolibre/docs.neurolibre.org/source/SUBMIT.rst

   If the data directories in your code cells are not following this convention, RoboNeuro will fail to re-execute your notebooks and interrupt the book build.

-.. note:: We suggest testing repo2data locally before you request a RoboNeuro preview service.
-          Instructions are available `here <#testing-book-locally>`_.
-          Matching your data loading convention with that of RoboNeuro will increase your chances of having a successful NeuroLibre preprint build.

 .. warning:: If you are a Windows user, manually defined paths (e.g. ``.\data\my_data.txt``) won't be recognized by the preprint runtime.
-             Please use an operating system agnostic convention to define file paths or file separators.
-For example use ``os.path.join`` in Python.
+             Please use an operating system agnostic convention to define paths, like ``os.path.join`` in Python.

 📁 The ``content`` folder
 """"""""""""""""""""""